 I love learning, and especially I love learning languages.
 I am very excited about learning Te Reo.
 Although I only say a few things I have already noticed it has made a huge difference.

-see that in order for me to speak Te Reo I actually spend time working, and that work is the only key to success.
+them learning French.
+Also they can see that in order for me to speak Te Reo I actually spend time working, and that work is the only key to success.

 with Maori students- the Maori students I teach are very excited to come to my class to see/ hear which new words I have learnt.
 But what is more amazing is students I do not teach come to see me or run towards me in the playground to check my progress.
 They are smiling and even if they laugh at my pronunciation sometimes, they seem to be quite happy.
 I think it is because I show respect to their language and per extension to their culture.
 They know I only learn Te Reo just because ( I do not want to change job, I just want to learn because I want to be able to speak with others).